Sienci-Labs/Resources/gsender/gs-additional-features.md

 ![](/_images/_gsender/_features/gs_fe_statsgethelp.jpg){.aligncenter .size-medium}

-To download the PDF, click the **Download Now!**  button.
+To download the PDF, click the '**Download Diagnostic File**'  button.
 This will open a save dialog box.
 Save the file to a location that you can easily access to send along to others in an email, support ticket or post online.

 Lastly, you can copy the last 40 lines of code in the gSender console, by hitting the double page icon to the left of the Run button.
 This will copy the code to your clipboard, so you can paste it to forums or share it with support teams.